 Aromatherapy: A Complete Guide to the Healing Art: Clary sage eases muscle and nervous tension, pain, menstrual cramps, PMS, and menopausal problems.
 In skin and hair care, this essential oil is especially useful for mature skin and hair, acne-prone skin, inflammation, and dandruff.
 Emotionally, the oil helps relieve stress-related conditions and depression, especially if it's related to hormones.

-The Complete Book of Essential Oils and Aromatherapy: Use clary sage to help relieve menstrual problems and cramps, PMS, menopausal problems and hot flashes, memory problems, insomnia, nervousness, depression, anxiety, stress, and muscle aches, pain, fatigue, or spasm.
+The Complete Book of Essential Oils and Aromatherapy: Uses of clary sage essential oil include helping relieve menstrual problems and cramps, PMS, menopausal problems and hot flashes, memory problems, insomnia, nervousness, depression, anxiety, stress, and muscle aches, pain, fatigue, or spasm.

 The Encyclopedia of Essential Oils (updated edition): In skin care, use clary sage to help relieve acne, boils, dandruff, hair loss, inflamed conditions, oily skin and hair, and wrinkles.
 The essential oil may also help reduce high blood pressure, reduce muscle aches and pains, and relieve asthma, throat infections, indigestion, flatulence, menstrual pain, depression, migraine, nervous tension, and stress-related conditions.